cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ### Step 1 - Determine field mapping restrictions
 - field mappings, without a relation name are set to belong to the  unnamed relation `/`
 - field mappings, with  relaion_names =["*"] do not define a relation, but will participate in any relation
-- a table with only "*" field mappings is not valid
+- a hub table with only "*" field mappings is not valid

 ### Step 2 - Determine load operation from explicit field relation
-- a table will have an operation for every mapping relation (this includes the unnamed relation `/`, even when it is not declared)
+- a table will have an operation for every mapping relation, except "*" relation (this includes the unnamed relation `/`, even when it is not declared)
 - a hub, with only an unnamed relation "/" operation, that has not been induced by any field, sets the load operation name to "*" (universal)
 - compiler check: For every load operation there must be a valid mapping for all columns (either by relation name or "*")
 Result:
 - All field mappings are defined
-- Hub and Sat tables will have all load operations defined
+- Hub tables will have all load operations defined
+- sat tables will have load operations defined, except if all mappings are "*"
 - link tables will have load operations, that are the result of explicit mappings
 - Completeness of the mappings is checked